Table of Contents

 Create your free account and get started with our PHP SDK in minutes.

-Let's dive into fetching live currency rates using the following method:
+Let's dive into fetching live currency rates using the following method from our php exchange rates api:

 Here's a complete example showcasing the API response: